Turn failing CI/CD pipelines into 30-second explanations.

 - 03

-The fix lands in the MR
+The fix lands in MRs, Issues, or chat

 Built for the real flow of a DevOps team.